How to Organize a Clothes

 Practice questions to ask post- race.

-On the day before the race, arrange 3 clothes piles (pants, top, hat,
+On the day before the race, arrange 3 clothes piles (pants, top, hat, etc.) for contestants.
+Make sure each pile has some oversized or undersized garments.

 On race day, hang rules & tips posters at station.